Prometheus-X-association/t-ai-carisma/bb04-overview.md

 All three tools are designed to audit systems and, consequently, their respective results are intended to be compiled in a report to facilitate their analysis.

+It should be noted that these tools produce qualitative and quantitative measures that are intended to help in the analysis of the products to be evaluated.
+Therefore, their integration into a report requires the intervention of an auditor who will have the task of interpreting and possibly graphically presenting the computed metrics.

 ### CARiSMA

 CARiSMA establishes a set of compliance analyses based on the AI security properties defined in the system specifications.